ARM-software/CMSIS-Stream/Documentation/WriteCPP.md

 class ProcessingNode;
 ```

-In this example we have decided to implement only a specific version of the processing node.
+In this example, we have decided to implement only a specific version of the processing node.
 We want to enforce the constraint that the output datatype must be equal to the input datatype and that the number of sample produced must be equal to the number of sample consumed.
 If it is not the case, it won't type check and the solution won't build.

 Remember from the Python definition that this constraint has not been enforced in the Python description of the processing node.

 Here is how we implement a specialized version of the template.

 First we define the arguments of the template.
-It is no more generic.
-We have to give all the arguments:
+It is no more generic and we have to give all the arguments:

 ```C++
 class ProcessingNode<IN,inputOutputSize,